 For all the moms and dads out there building a copywriting business alongside raising a family, this episode is for you.
-Peta, who was originally in charge of administering exams, joined the CCA in the midst of 2020 when schools in the United Kingdom stopped exams.
+Peta, who was originally in charge of administering exams, joined the CCA in the middle of 2020 when schools in the United Kingdom stopped exams.
 She shares how she got into copywriting, as well as how she balances being a mom and building her copywriting business.

 From mom guilt and being intentional about where you spend your time to communicating and compromising with a partner, Peta shares lots of practical tips for balancing work and life.
 Whether you’re a parent or not, you’ll walk away from this interview with tons of tips you can implement right now.